Popular music streaming apps for iPhone, making the choice

 Is it my only choice?

 Whilst music streaming apps for iPhone offer you an ability to forget about buying music which absolutely amazing to wide audiences!
 However, if you are an audiophile you will probably no longer feel enough control over the music you are listening too.
 Convenient to some they may leave the most dedicated music geeks frustrated.
 The mainstream choices are all at hand but a rather sophisticated music lover may find the selection of songs not corresponding to his or her refined tastes.
 Aside from that most music apps of that type appear sort of overpacked with extra features, making the using experience tiring.
 If you have terabytes of music or almost that much you will hardly feel persuaded by their offers.
 Moreover the issue of quality arises.
 We mean, why did you even buy all that high quality music to leave them aside?

-If you have an explicit music collection and want to free up storage space on your computer and iPhone you can make use of LOOP for Vox that allows you to upload unlimited amount of music to the cloud and play it any lossless format.
+If you have an explicit music collection and want to free up storage space on your computer and iPhone you can make use of VOX Cloud that allows you to upload unlimited amount of music to the cloud and play it any lossless format.

-What is LOOP music steaming app or cloud?
+What is VOX Cloud music steaming app or cloud?